 Answer: a) 2D echocardiography

-Description: Two-dimensional (2D) echocardiography provides real-time images of the heart in cross-sectional views, allowing for visualization of cardiac structures, their thickness, and their motion.
+Description: Two-dimensional (2D) echocardiography provides real-time images of the heart in cross-sectional views, allowing for visualization of cardiac structures, their thickness, and their motion. - What does the term “gain” refer to in ultrasound imaging?

 a) The brightness of the displayed image